Closed G$_2$-structures with a transitive reductive group of automorphisms: Proof of the Main Theorem

+The $\ad(\gh)$-module $\gm_0$ is trivial, and the following possibilities occur for $\gm_i$, $i=1,2,3$: \begin{enumerate}[a)] \item the modules $\gm_i$ are non-trivial and precisely two of them are equivalent; \item two of the modules $\gm_i$ are non-trivial and equivalent, while the remaining one is trivial; \item the modules $\gm_i$ are non-trivial and mutually inequivalent. \end{enumerate}

 Now, in each case \ref{aCase}) - \ref{cCase}) we can determine the expression of the generic closed invariant 3-form on $\gm$ as follows.
-First, we consider the generic invariant 3-form $\phi\in(\Lambda^3\gm^*)^\gh$ and we compute its exterior derivative $d\phi$ using the Koszul formula (and a software for symbolic computations, e.g.~Maple, if needed).
-Then, we solve the linear equations in the coefficients of $\phi$ arising from the condition $d\phi=0$.
+First, we consider the generic invariant 3-form $\phi\in(\Lambda^3\gm^*)^\gh$ and we compute its exterior derivative $d\phi$ using the expression of the Chevalley-Eilenberg differential (and a software for symbolic computations, e.g.~Maple, if needed).
+Then, we solve the system of linear equations in the coefficients of $\phi$ arising from the condition $d\phi=0$.
+In detail, we obtain \begin{enumerate}[a)] \item $\dim\left((\Lambda^3\gm)^\gh\right)=7$.
+If $\gm_1\cong\gm_2$, then the generic closed invariant 3-form is